True and perpetual Eucharistic revival

 Let our adoration expand and never cease!

 Disclaimer: Links to external websites are provided solely for the user’s convenience.
 We assume no responsibility for these websites, their content, and/or their sponsoring organizations.
-References to these sites do not imply and are not to be used as official endorsement of the site or those associated with it.
+References to these sites or articles do not imply and are not to be used as official endorsement of the site or those associated with it.
 They are solely intended as a resource that might be of interest to our website visitors.
 Sharing of links and promotion of revival does not imply that we have reviewed and/or endorse all of the content, documents, sources cited, sermons, images etc. We are approved as a collaborator of the United States Catholic Conference of Bishops National Eucharistic Revival.
 This does not mean that we have reviewed and endorsed all of the Revival content, images and sources.